What Is an Authentication Agent: Definition and Use Cases

 1. Credential Collection

-Agents gather credentials through secure user interfaces, either prompting users directly or pulling stored credentials from encrypted vaults.
+Agents gather credentials as a distinct non-human entity through secure user interfaces, either prompting users directly or handling access requests to pull stored credentials from encrypted vaults for sensitive data.

 2. Secure Session Establishment